pvarki/docker-ptt-mumble_letsencrypt/README.rst

 If you just want murmurd to autogenerate its own self-signed certificate pass "-e NO_TLS=1"

+If you want more or less users than the default of 100 pass "-e SERVER_USERS=200"

 Coming back later::

   docker start mumbleserver